arrow_back

 Digitalization in most industries has been in process since at least the 90s, but the disruption of the pandemic has driven a renewed interest in the topic, and has sped up the process in major sectors that were otherwise lagging behind.
 Some 97% of executives say that the pandemic has sped up digital transformation.
 For businesses that were already highly digitalized, like retail/ecommerce and banking, growth was accelerated dramatically as customers who had previously resisted digital solutions moved online.

-Businesses searched for ways to adapt to worldwide lockdowns and shifting consumption patterns, which can be seen in the increased number of health and fitness apps and online programs countering gym clousures, companies like Zoom, Microsoft Teams and Slack exploding in prominence as teams moved to remote work, and the emergence of models like 10-minute-grocery-delivery services.
+Businesses searched for ways to adapt to worldwide lockdowns and shifting consumption patterns, which can be seen in the increased number of health and fitness apps and online programs countering gym closures, companies like Zoom, Microsoft Teams and Slack exploding in prominence as teams moved to remote work, and the emergence of models like 10-minute-grocery-delivery services.
 Restaurants also started offering home meal kits and services, travel companies designed digital experiences, and friends and families turned to programs like House Party to socialize and stay connected.

 Even the public sector shifted gears as government and state bureaucracy systems were forced to digitalize processes.
 Forms and documents that may formerly have needed to be signed by a witness and posted, for example, were able to be completed online.
 Many governments around the world also created apps for contact tracing, where people can easily sign into restaurants, venues and locations (provided they are open) via QR codes.